kflux/wordpress2markdown/README.md

         sudo chown www-data:www-data wordpress2markdown

-3. call the `export.php` with your browser or use the commandline
+3. call the `wp2md.php` with your browser or use the commandline

 4. the `wordpress2markdown` folder will be populated with textfiles named `your-article-slug.md` - make sure your posts have unique titles!